 A handful of studies suggest that low-carb diets are equal to low fat diets in helping you lose weight in the long term.
 Based on a broad picture of the literature, we can reasonably assert that:

 - Weight loss caused by low-carb diets isn’t just because of a loss of “water weight”.
 In research studies that measured change in body fat, subjects eating low-carb diets had a greater loss in body fat than those eating low-fat diets.
 Additionally, keto diets lead to a greater reduction in waist circumference, a critical indicator of harmful stomach fat.

 - A ketogenic diet accompanied by regular physical exercise and smart diet choices, such as eating more low-carbohydrate vegetables and fatty fish, increase its effectiveness in shedding excess weight and fat.

-- Virtually no studies or meta-analyses of the literature suggest that low-carb diets are less effective in helping you lose weight than low-fat diets.
+- Virtually no studies suggest that low-carb diets are less effective in helping you lose weight than low-fat diets.
 The most critical studies of low-carb diets say that it as “at least” effective as low-fat diets, and many suggest that it is more effective in helping you lose weight.

 - Consistency is crucial.
-Most of the studies that yielded good results did so because subjects kept track of their calorie intake and made healthy lifestyle choices.
+Most of the studies yielded promising results because the subjects kept track of their calorie intake and made healthy lifestyle choices.

 - Combine this with the long-term health benefits of the ketogenic diet, and it becomes a fantastic blend of both short- and long-term results.

 - “BMI Classification”.
 Global Database on Body Mass Index.
 World Health Organization.
 2006.
 RetrievedJuly 27, 2012.